Vlissingen Naval Base: Voorhaven and Buitenhaven

 The Voorhaven (Harbor in front) was a stretch of water between the sea lock and the sea.
 It always took a lot of effort to keep this harbor at the required depth for ships to reach the sea lock.
 Part of it was done by flushing out water from the dock at high speed, so all kinds of sand and sediment was pushed to sea.
 The Buitenhaven was the harbor outside of the city.
 The fairway from open sea through the Buitenhaven to the Voorhaven also had to be kept at depth.
 Ships could anchor safely in the Buitenhaven, but had to move elsewhere in winter.

 The first Admiralty shipyard

 During the Dutch Republic naval affairs were handled by 5 local admiralties.
 The Admiralty of Zeeland had multiple shipyards, the most important one was situated in Vlissingen.
 Before the creation of the current dock the admiralty shipyard was located at the city-end of the first dock.
-That is about where later the big slipways of the Rijkswerf were made.
+That is about where later the large building slips of the Rijkswerf were made.
 Like the private shipyards at that location, the admiralty shipyard had to be moved to a new location when the current dock was made.